 What’s so special about every 6 months?

 We learned a long time ago that care of your teeth is best performed regularly.
 Back in the middle of the 20th century, the Pepsodent toothpaste company came up with the idea that you should visit your dentist every 6 months!
 For most people, this has come to be an amazingly effective preventative dentistry plan.
 Even with the best “home care,” teeth need to be assessed and cleaned regularly.

 Every 6 months works so well because longer than 6 months can neglect unseen problems that may escalate into even bigger problems.
 Rarely do we recommend longer than 6-month intervals, but we recommend that people with special problems come in more often, like every 3-4 months.
 But for most people, twice a year is just about right!

 Why do I need fluoride?

-Over the years we have learned that elemental fluorine in the form of fluoride has the power to harden tooth enamel and give it more resistance to tooth decay or cavities.
-In high strengths or high amounts, fluoride is a poison and can be very harmful.
-However, at low strengths and controlled dosages, it is very beneficial to our teeth by combining with other elements in our tooth enamel to become much harder.
+Over the years, we have learned that elemental fluorine in fluoride has the power to harden tooth enamel and give it more resistance to tooth decay or cavities.
+In high strength or high amounts, fluoride is a poison and can be very harmful.
+However, at low strengths and controlled dosages, our teeth are very beneficial by combining with other elements in our tooth enamel to become much harder.

 How can I prevent cavities in my teeth?